APA1112/CommunWheels/README.md

 ## List To Do:

 - Validate all inputs in forms
-- Change password
+- Change password :white_check_mark:
 - Pagination :white_check_mark:
-- Generate timetable
+- Generate timetable :white_check_mark:
+- Restrict access with roles in all controllers
-- Send email to new user, to group members when generating timetable and to group admin when inserting an absence
+- Send email to new user, to group members when generating timetable and to group admin when inserting an absence :white_check_mark:
+- Modify one Trip without changing the res
 ___
 ## Templates To Do: